Algebraic Structure of Classical Field Theory: Kinematics and Linearized Dynamics for Real Scalar Fields: Introduction

-We conclude this introduction with a summary of the contents of the present paper.
+We conclude this introduction with a summary of the contents of the paper.
 In Section \ref{s2-kin}, we discuss the bare minimum of kinematical concepts underlying our approach.
 For simplicity, we will consider only \emph{real scalar} fields, since the case when the fields live in a general fiber bundle poses a different set of questions, which demand a separate treatment (we shall have more to say about this in the final Section \ref{s5-ciao}).
 In Subsection \ref{s2-kin-pre}, we present a fair amount of background on Lorentzian geometry, vector bundles and jets, which is also used in Subsection \ref{s2-kin-geom} to give an overview of the geometric and topological properties of the space of smooth field configurations.
-In Subsection \ref{s2-kin-obs} we introduce suitable classes of functionals over this space and discuss their support and localization properties, so as to be able to proceed to a detailed analysis of infinitesimal (i.e. linearized) dynamics in Section \ref{s3-dyn}; the full nonlinear dynamics is to be analyzed in the second paper of this series.
+In Subsection \ref{s2-kin-obs} we introduce suitable classes of functionals over this space and discuss their support and localization properties, so as to be able to proceed to a detailed analysis of infinitesimal (i.e. linearized) dynamics in Section \ref{s3-dyn}; the full nonlinear dynamics is to be analyzed in a forthcoming paper.
 Euler-Lagrange equations are obtained from a class of local functionals parametrized by smooth, compactly supported functions $f$ specifying the localization of these functionals in space-time.
 Such functionals are called \emph{generalized Lagrangians}, examples of which are provided by integrals of Lagrangian densities multiplied by $f$ over the space-time manifold (Subsection \ref{s3-dyn-lag}).
 We are mainly interested in those generalized Lagrangians which lead to (normally) hyperbolic Euler-Lagrange operators, which are discussed in Subsection \ref{s3-dyn-hyp}.
 Therein we also define the Peierls bracket associated with such operators, and study its properties in depth.
 This bracket is shown to yield a Lie bracket in the space of so-called \emph{microcausal} functionals, which are distinguished by the singularity structure of their functional derivatives.
-A particular highlight of this development is perhaps the first fully fledged and rigorous proof of the Jacobi identity for the Peierls bracket in the literature (Corollary \ref{s3c3}), parts of which having previously appeared or been sketched in \cite{brdut,dutfre1} (there is also an independent account of this proof in the unpublished Diploma thesis \cite{jakobs}).
+A particular highlight of this development is perhaps the first fully fledged and rigorous proof of the Jacobi identity for the Peierls bracket in the literature (Corollary \ref{s3c3}), parts of which having previously appeared or been sketched in \cite{brdut,dutfre1,jakobs}.
 A thorough discussion of the topological and algebraic aspects of the *-algebras of microcausal functionals is carried out in Section \ref{s4-gen}, using the previous Sections as motivation.
-Therein we show that the Lie bracket provided by the Peierls bracket is in fact a Poisson bracket; another noteworthy result in this Section is that the (Poisson) *-algebras of microcausal functionals also bear a $\C^\infty$\emph{-ring} structure \cite{moerr}, that is, they admit a sort of smooth functional calculus (Theorem \ref{s4t2}), which leads to a number of interesting consequences.
+We show in Subsection \ref{s4-gen-top} that the Lie bracket provided by the Peierls bracket is in fact a Poisson bracket; another noteworthy result, shown in Subsection \ref{s4-gen-cr}, is that the (Poisson) *-algebras of microcausal functionals also bear a $\C^\infty$\emph{-ring} structure \cite{moerr}, that is, they admit a sort of smooth functional calculus (Theorem \ref{s4t2}), which leads to a number of interesting consequences.
+For example, one recovers some basic facts from commutative C*-algebra theory: the *-algebra of microcausal functionals over a domain of field configurations completely encodes the topology of this domain (Proposition \ref{s4p1} (i)) and one may even reconstruct the domain itself as the space of *-characters of the *-algebra (Proposition \ref{s4p1} (iii--iv)).
+Moreover, any open cover of the domain admits locally finite partitions of unity whose members belong to this *-algebra (Proposition \ref{s4p1} (ii)).
+Finally, in Subsection \ref{s4-gen-em} we show that the ideal generated by a hyperbolic Euler-Lagrange equation is a Poisson *-ideal (Proposition \ref{s4p2}) and therefore the quotient of the Poisson *-algebra of microcausal functionals modulo this ideal is again a Poisson *-algebra.
 Section \ref{s5-ciao} concludes our work by presenting some future prospects and challenges.
 Appendix \ref{a1-calc} recalls basic concepts of differential calculus on locally convex topological vector spaces.